 A: One representative can enter the form for the team to “get credit” for the project.
-However, if you want to keep track of your individual hours, you should complete a form on your own.
+There is a section to enter the emails of everyone involved in a group project.

 Q: Why do we have to keep track of this?

 A: Community engagement is an important part of the IWU culture.
 Knowing more about how we serve will help us to better support you and how you want to serve.

 Q: What counts?
 My internship?
 The hours I did for a class?
 Tutoring at my church?
 Raising money for charity?

 A: Anything that helps to make the community a better place.
 For the Give a Day Campaign, we are counting it ALL.
 The form allows you to say whether you were doing your hours for credit or not for credit, paid or not paid, and many other scenarios.